ShvydkoPereklad/shvydkopereklad.github.io/README.md

 - 💼 Job applications, CVs, and interview preparation
 - 🎓 School enrollment forms and educational materials
 - 🏦 Banking documents and financial paperwork
+- 📷 Scanning and archiving printed documents for later reference
 - 🆘 Emergency communication when you don't speak the local language

 ## 🤝 Contributing